rtk-incubator/rtk-query/docs/concepts/queries.md

 > Depending on your environment, you may need to polyfill `fetch` with `whatwg-fetch` if you choose to use `fetchBaseQuery` or `fetch` on it's own.

-### Query Keys
+### Query Cache Keys

-When you perform a `query`, we automatically serialize the request parameters and create an internal `queryKey` for the request.
-Any future request that has the same `queryKey` will be de-duped against the original, and will share updates if a `refetch` is trigged on the query from any subscribed component.
+When you perform a query, we automatically serialize the request parameters and create an internal `queryCacheKey` for the request.
+Any future request that has the same `queryCacheKey` will be de-duped against the original, and will share updates if a `refetch` is trigged on the query from any subscribed component.

 ### Avoiding unnecessary requests